 Judo as we know today was born when Kano Jigoro first started his school at a small temple in Tokyo.
 He called his school Kodokan, which still exists today as the best and most highly regarded institute in Japan that offers Judo instruction.
 Kodokan also organizes grading examinations and monthly tournaments.
 Every year in April, the school co-sponsors the All Japan Judo Championships.
 Kodokan also welcomes trainees from abroad.

-It is possible to observe Judo sessions for free at the Kodokan from the spectator seating area on the 8th floor on weekdays and Saturdays from 18:30 to 19:00.
+It is possible to observe Judo sessions for free at the Kodokan from the spectator seating area on the 8th floor on weekdays and Saturdays from 16:00 to 20:00 (until 19:30 on Saturdays).
 Reservations are not required.
 There is also a small museum displaying Judo-related exhibits on the Kodokan's second floor (open on weekdays from 10:00 to 17:00, free admission).